-That moment in the book came flooding back to my memory while we were about to get on a train that was completely unfamiliar to us and that we were unprepared for.
+That moment in the book came flooding back in my memory while we were about to get on a train that was completely unfamiliar to us and for which we were unprepared.
 Our lively 13-year-old daughter was facing serious surgery.
 I heard my Heavenly Father’s whisper amidst my fears, “When will I give you the ticket?”

 I am still confident of this: